cedar-policy/rfcs/text/0061-functions.md

     2. Users may have data structures that are totally bespoke to their systems.
 It makes no sense to include these in the standard Cedar distribution at all, yet users may still want some way to build abstractions.
 2. They are too powerful.
 Extensions are implemented via arbitrary Rust code, which is essential for encoding features that cannot be represented via Cedar expressions (such as IP Addresses), but opens the door for a wide range of bugs/design issues.
 It’s trivial to design an extension that is difficult to validate and/or logically encode for analysis.
 Problematically, extension functions can potentially exhibit non-determinism, non-termination, or non-linear performance; interact with the operating system; or violate memory safety.
 This raises the code review burden when considering an extension function's implementation.

-In contrast, functions written as simple abstractions over Cedar expressions, which themselves cannot call other Cedar functions, have none of these problems.
+In contrast, function macros written as simple abstractions over Cedar expressions, which themselves cannot call other Cedar functions, have none of these problems.
 They naturally inherit the properties of Cedar expressions.
 Cedar functions are guaranteed to terminate and be deterministic.
 Since they are compositions of Cedar expressions, it’s easy to validate and analyze them.

 ## Detailed Design

-### Function declarations
+### Function Macro declarations

-This RFC adds a new top level form to Cedar policysets: the function declaration.
+This RFC adds a new top level form to Cedar policysets: the function macro declaration.

-A Cedar function declaration is composed of three elements:
+A Cedar function macro declaration is composed of three elements:

 1. A name, which is a valid (possibly namespaced) identifier.
 2. A list of parameters, each of which is a non-namespaced identifier preceded by a `?`.